nweiyue/tp/docs/UserGuide.md

 Edit INDEX? (yes/no)
 ```

-:instruction_source: After receiving the confirmation prompt, enter `yes` to confirm the update of session at the specified `INDEX` or reject the command by entering `no`.
+:information_source: After receiving the confirmation prompt, enter `yes` to confirm the update of session at the specified `INDEX` or reject the command by entering `no`.

 :bulb: **Tip:** The updated session cannot have the same name as any of the other sessions in the list but they can have the same date